 Alt+Tab: Switches between all applications, including desktop applications

-Use up to four applications side by side.
+Use up to four apps side by side.

 The Start screen can't be used side by side with another application.